Coldstream (Vic.)

 What is the weighted average housing cost based on tenure mix in the suburb of Coldstream?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $1,150.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,150.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,809/month, and renters paying $1,606/month.

 How affordable is housing in the suburb of Coldstream relative to local incomes?